MicrosoftDocs/azure-docs/articles/search/cognitive-search-concept-image-scenarios.md

 Currently there are two built-in cognitive skills that take images as an input, the OCR skill and the analyze image skill.

-At this point the *analyze image skill* and the *OCR skill* only work with images generated from the document cracking step.
+At this point, the *analyze image skill* and the *OCR skill* only work with images generated from the document cracking step.
 So the only supported input is "\document\normalized_images".

 ## Analyze Image Skill